Juan-Jones/earnonlinemoney/content/blog/best-blog-platforms.md

 ### 8. Tumblr.com

 For those who love social sharing and multimedia content, Tumblr is a great option.
 Its microblogging format encourages short posts, images, videos, and other multimedia content.
 Users can quickly engage with a community through likes, shares, and comments.
-However, its simplicity may limit bloggers who want more control over long-form content, [on-page SEO for blogs]({{< relref "seo-for-bloggers" >}}), or website design.
+However, its simplicity may limit bloggers who want more control over long-form content or website design.

 ### 9. Typepad.com